JCPTrevillian/JCPTrevillian/README.md

 between users and innovative digital solutions.
 \
 \
-I am a naturally curious person who likes to explore, ask questions, build to break, and break to build better.
+I am a naturally curious person who asks questions and likes to explore things I want to learn.
+\
+\
+Tech is my ❤️